eduresende/react-cart-sample/README.md

 React Cart Sample

-A really simple application created with the purpose to learn react
+A really simple application designed to learn how to use the React libray

-Used <a href="https://github.com/facebook/create-react-app" target="_blank">Create React App</a>
+Created with: <a href="https://github.com/facebook/create-react-app" target="_blank">Create React App</a>

 Install and Run: